wind2walk/primilyNew3/src/pages/pricing/index.md

   description2: All features at one low price.
   priceBox1:
     description: >-
       Create an no cost account and demo our Call Menus.
-Then modify with your data do a live phone demo of what your callers will get.
     featureList:
       - list: Call Greeting
       - list: Business Hours